ZeNorm

 $zenorm install-skills claude-code

-# 4. run a spec in Claude Code
+# or invoke the skill to run one spec in Claude Code

 $/zenorm Z-123